microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/hyperlinkorpicturecolumn.md

 ms.author: swapnil1993
 ms.date: 08/28/2020
 title: HyperlinkOrPictureColumn
+description: "The hyperlinkOrPictureColumn resource indicates that the column contains URL data which can be an achortag or an image that serves as a hyperlink."
+localization_priority: Normal
+doc_type: resourcePageType
+ms.prod: ""
 ---
 # HyperlinkOrPictureColumn resource type

 The **hyperlinkOrPictureColumn** on a [columnDefinition](columnDefinition.md) resource indicates that the column contains URL data which can be an achortag or an image that serves as a hyperlink.

 ## JSON representation